Mubeen Rowe MBACP

 I then moved to a small residential crisis centre for over two years, working with people experiencing severe mental health difficulties.
 As part of a wider clinical team, I facilitated a full timetable of intense therapeutic work, including daily group meetings, weekly art and dance/movement therapies, and intensive individual psychotherapy sessions.
 Outside of timetabled meetings, I lived communally with residents, sharing household chores and daily living, supporting the therapeutic process.

-After my time at the crisis centre, I provided weekly counselling in a non-residential service, specifically for women of South Asian origin.
+After my time at the crisis centre, I provided weekly counselling in a non-residential service, specifically for women from minority backgrounds.

 Adapting my face-to-face skills to work online, I trained as a CyberMentor with Beatbullying in 2009, supporting children and young people in a safe online chatroom and via private messaging.